docs/svelte/01-introduction/01-overview.md

 ```

-Parent component can bind to the value:
+Parent component can bind to the prop:

 ```svelte